authgear/authgear-server/docs/specs/oidc.md

   - Cookie is used so Server Side Rendering (SSR) app and Single Page App (SPA) are both supported.
 - Cons:
   - Not fully OIDC compliant.
 The IdP session is used directly.
   - App must be first party app.
-That is they are sharing the eTLD+1 domain.
+That is, they are sharing the eTLD+1 domain.

 Silent Authentication